Disabled persons parking permits

 - Ask your doctor to complete and sign Part B of the form

-- Bring your form to a Council Citizens Service Centre or mail to Moreland City Council, Locked Bag 10, Moreland 3058
+- Bring your form to a Council Customer Service Centre or mail to Moreland City Council, Locked Bag 10, Moreland 3058

 Organisations that transport people with disability should complete and submit the Disabled Persons Parking for Organisations application form (DOC 52Kb).